 While the National Canons require a CPA audit, each Diocese has flexibility to set a different standard for smaller congregations.

-The Trustees of the Diocese of New York require full, certified financial statements from all congregations with more than $250,000 of Normal Operating Income.
+The Trustees of the Diocese of New York require full, certified financial statements from all congregations with more than $400,000 of Normal Operating Income (as of May, 2019).
 A compilation or a review does not satisfy the audit requirement.
 The required disclosures consist of

 - The auditor's opinion